 How do graduate training programmes support assimilation?

 Through increasing the knowledge that your newly hired recruits have, they will likely exert an overall increased confidence in their role.
-They will likely need less support from fellow team members which will allow a more productive workplace to flourish, teamed with the building blocks for future skills, propelling them forward in their career.
+They will likely need less support from fellow team members which will allow a more productive workforce to flourish, teamed with the building blocks for future skills, propelling them forward in their career.
 Moreover, if line managers do not need to start from scratch, with skills training, when a new graduate is recruited, their overall workload and productivity will also be less affected, allowing the business to run as usual.

 Finally, graduate training programmes start everyone off on the same footing.
 It allows the entry-level workforce to possess the same skills and ensure they are not discouraged by others who have alternative skill sets.
 Building basic core skills will also support to close the skills gap created by Brexit and allow for businesses to experience less of a ripple effect, caused by the referendum.